 Based in Melbourne and looking for a quick weekend getaway from the city?
 You’ll find options aplenty, with stunning country and coastal regions readily accessible, and only a few hours from the main CBD.

-For the ultimate weekend in nature, rent a campervan and head to one of Victoria’s incredible campgrounds for the weekend.
-This way you can travel at your own pace and with flexibility – and you don’t even need to worry about packing a tent!
+For an ultimate weekend away, rent a campervan and head to one of Victoria’s incredible campgrounds: you won’t have to rush or worry about packing a tent!

 The Great Ocean Road is well renowned as being one of the world’s most iconic road trips and best of all, it can be properly explored in just a few days return from the city of Melbourne.
 Along the 243 kilometre stretch of road, you can witness the magical 12 Apostles, iconic surf breaks, waterfalls, and an abundance of wildlife.

 Starting in Melbourne, head west for just over an hour until you reach the Great Ocean Road turn off just after Geelong.
 If a surf trip was what you had in mind, or if you just enjoy watching pro surfers carve up the waves, you won’t be disappointed by the world-class surf beaches surrounding the town of Torquay.
 Namely, Bells Beach which is host to annual surf Rip Curl competitions.

 Next, head down the coastal road towards Apollo Bay which will be a great place to base yourself for the night.
 Along the way, stop at Kennett River which is one of the best places in Australia to spot wild koalas in the trees.
 When you arrive at Apollo Bay, you can enjoy the seaside town’s cafes and seafood restaurants before settling in for the night at your campground.